McDuffie County host ‘National Night Out Against Crime’

-“the main reason you know get people to come out and meet their neighbors and meet some folks that maybe they hadn’t seen in a while and also more importantly meet your sheriffs officers who were in town your deputies and get to know them” Dearing Mayor Sean Kelley.
+“The main reason you know get people to come out and meet their neighbors and meet some folks that maybe they hadn’t seen in a while and also more importantly meet your sheriffs officers who were in town your deputies and get to know them, ” said Dearing Mayor Sean Kelley.

 National Night Out happens each year to raise awareness against crime and drug prevention.